planstraw/planstraw/README.md

 # Planstraw

-A android TV app developed using flutter based on -[this app](https://gitlab.com/ad-on-is/chillyflix)
+An android TV app developed using flutter based on [this app](https://gitlab.com/ad-on-is/chillyflix)

 ## Getting Started